Science & Technology

 Background

 The AERB was created in 1983 by an executive order of the Department of Atomic Energy under the Atomic Energy Act of 1962.
-It functions under the Atomic Energy Commission and consists of a chairperson, a member–secretary and up to five members.
+It functions under the Atomic Energy Commission and consists of a full-time chairman and a full-time member-secretary, with the total number of members including the chairman and member-secretary not exceeding five.

 The board’s mandate is to ensure that the use of ionising radiation and nuclear energy in India does not pose undue risk to workers, the public or the environment.
 It develops safety codes and standards for siting, design, construction, operation and decommissioning of nuclear and radiation facilities.
 It grants licences and conducts inspections to enforce compliance, prescribes exposure limits, reviews emergency preparedness plans, monitors training of personnel and communicates radiological safety information to the public.